gopalakrishnan-guruji/tabula-peutingeriana-places-on-world-map-app/README.md

 * `locations.geojson` - Dataset containing all 2,922 historical places and their corresponding coordinates.
 * `peutinger_map_scroll_tiles/` - Tile directory for the custom scroll view.
 * `natural_earth_tiles/` - Tile directory for the modern world view.

-## Getting Started

-To run this application locally, serve the project folder using a local static file server (such as the Live Server extension in VS Code) to ensure proper loading of GeoJSON data and map tiles.